Addressing Ongoing Concerns: The State of My Complaint Against City Power Johannesburg

 The Need for Accountability

 It’s widely understood that utility companies that fail to meet specified quality standards, such as voltage levels, may face fines from NERSA.
 However, this crucial aspect was notably absent in the recent correspondence.
-The letter suggested that City Power must engage with the complaint before any mediation could occur.
+The letter suggested that City Power must engage with the complainant before any mediation could occur.
 My previous experiences, particularly one from July 2010, lead me to question the efficacy of this approach.
 In that instance, City Power failed to attend a meeting scheduled by NERSA, resulting in an inconclusive outcome with no meaningful follow-up.
 This pattern raises concerns about NERSA’s capacity to enforce compliance.

 Concerns About NERSA’s Effectiveness